comses/PDLM/Grammar_prompts/primer-fact-extractor.md

   - **Output Function (lambda_out):**
     - Send a processed job signal to `processed_job_out` when transitioning from `busy` to `passive`.
   - **Confluent Transition Function (delta_conf):**
     - If a job is received while in `busy` state, process the job and immediately transition to `passive` after processing.
+The time needed to make the state change is 0.

 ### Summary of Execution Flow
-1. The `Generator` sends a job signal at 11, 13, and 17 seconds.
+1. The `Generator` sends job events at 11, 13, and 17 seconds.
 2. The `Processor` processes the job for 2 seconds, transitioning to `busy` state during processing.
-3. Once processing is complete, the `Processor` transitions back to `passive` state and sends the processed job signal.
+3. Once processing is complete, the `Processor` transitions back to `passive` state and sends out the processed job.
-4. If the `Processor` is busy and a new job arrives, it will wait until the processing is complete.
+4. If the `Processor` is busy and a new job event arrives, it will wait until the processing is complete.

 ### Important Notes
 - Ensure that the `time_advance` for the `Generator` is properly set to avoid an infinite loop.